skupperproject/skupper-example-patient-portal/README.md

 ## Step 6: Link your namespaces

 Creating a link requires use of two `skupper` commands in conjunction, `skupper token create` and `skupper link create`.

 The `skupper token create` command generates a secret token that signifies permission to create a link.
 The token also carries the link details.
 Then, in a remote namespace, The `skupper link create` command uses the token to create a link to the namespace that generated it.

 **Note:** The link token is truly a *secret*.
 Anyone who has the token can link to your namespace.
 Make sure that only those you trust have access to it.

 First, use `skupper token create` in one namespace to generate the token.
 Then, use `skupper link create` in the other to create a link.

-**Console for _public_:**
+_**Console for public:**_

 ~~~ shell
 skupper token create ~/secret.token
 ~~~

-Sample output:
+_Sample output:_

 ~~~ console
 $ skupper token create ~/secret.token
 Token written to ~/secret.token
 ~~~

-**Console for _private_:**
+_**Console for private:**_

 ~~~ shell
 skupper link create ~/secret.token
 ~~~

-Sample output:
+_Sample output:_

 ~~~ console
 $ skupper link create ~/secret.token